ESMA guide

 It greatly minimizes the trader’s loss and makes the trading environment less favorable for predatory brokers that benefit from the loss of these traders.

-Thus the regulation although it is not a popular one now would eliminate out of the industry the dubious activities of brokers whose operations are not transparent and those of them who exploit their traders.
+Thus, the regulation, although it is not a popular one now, would eliminate out of the industry the dubious activities of brokers whose operations are not transparent and those of them who exploit their traders.

 What type of broker will be hit the hardest and most affected by the regulations?

-The new regulation will have a greater effect on smaller brokers and or brokers that were not very legitimate in the first place.
+The new regulation will have a greater effect on smaller brokers and brokers that were not very legitimate in the first place.
 They may find it difficult to remain in business as soon as the regulations take effect.

 ESMA Impact on market makers